Heroico/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/weekend vs weekday-1.png)

 As can be seend from the plot, on a weekday activity is likely to begin earlier than in the weekends.
-However, activity is in general at a higher level during the weekend
+However, activity is in general at a more even level during the weekend.